AyadLab/scFOCAL-dataProcessing/README.md

 # ISOSCELES-dataProcessing
 Processing pipelines used in Suter et al.

-# Please see AyadLab/ISOSCELES for R package, source code, and ISOSCELES app usage tutorial with example data.
+# Please see AyadLab/scFOCAL for R package, source code, and scFOCAL app usage tutorial with example data.